keyursaxenacrossover/AGC/README.md

 ```
 8. The user is free to resume the conversation.

+Note the following helper files:
+1. config.py - handles passing directories for the project dynamically to various other files.
+2. process_json_docs.py - handles chunking of the JSON articles downloaded via the Zendesk API.
+Uses hashing to determine if chunks need to be updated (in case of new/updated articles) or kept as is for the next run.
+3. generate_embeddings.py - handles embedding the chunks in the FAISS index for speedy lookups and encodes the chunks in metadata.
+It is regenerated fully every run to avoid any possibility of old info remaining.
+4. testfaisslookup.py - used for testing the FAISS lookup with a query directly outside the chatbot workflow, good for debugging the FAISS index itself.

 How to use (for Windows, extrapolate to Mac and Linux based on these instructions, I am not familiar with these systems):

 1. Get the 'Source code (zip)' from the latest release: https://github.com/keyursaxenacrossover/AGC/releases and copy the 'AGC-AGC' folder from the archive to your machine.
 Rename it 'AGC' so in this AGC folder you should see several other folders and several .py files.